prathyush6/Patchmodel-Simulation/README.md

 Line 6: ub (upper bound on the total number of infected.)

 Step 2.
+Use the outputfile generated in the first step as input for the vaccination code 'vaccination.py':

+$ python vaccination.py simulatedip.csv alpha beta gamma

+where,

+alpha, beta, gamma are the disease parameters.

+Step 3 (optional).
 Use the outputfile generated in the first step as input for the simulation code 'Simulate.py':

 $ python Simulate.py simulatedip.csv alpha beta gamma